Cancer Drugs Fund: Operation

 The patient's consultant must apply to the fund using an application form supplied by NHS England.
-Decision Summaries which are the formal decisions of the Chemotherapy Clinical Reference Group are published.
+Decision Summaries which are the formal decisions of the Chemotherapy Clinical Reference Group were published for the previous version of the scheme.
+In the new version of the scheme, drugs are added to the scheme by National Institute for Health and Care Excellence.

-Avastin is the most frequently requested treatment.
-Kadcyla is the most expensive drug funded.
-Both are manufactured by Hoffmann-La Roche, which has been described as the largest beneficiary of the fund.
+Avastin was the most frequently requested treatment.
+Kadcyla was the most expensive drug funded.
+Both are manufactured by Hoffmann-La Roche, which has been described as the largest beneficiary of the original fund.

 From July 2016 it became a "managed access" fund, paying for new drugs for a set period before they are definitively approved or rejected by the National Institute for Health and Care Excellence.
 It did not accept any new drugs between April and July 2016.
 From 2016 each drug has evaluation criteria and a timescale for effectiveness to be assessed.
 If it is considered to be cost effective it will be available to any patient.
 If not it will not be available at all in the English NHS.

-Pembrolizumab was added to the list in November 2022 after a "confidential" deal with manufacturer MSD.